 /blameless assign will prompt a modal asking the user to select an incident role and the user who will be assigned.
 Any customizations from Settings for "Incident Role" will be populated in the modal.

 A key feature of Blameless is highlighting important Slack messages so that it is automatically added to an event timeline.

 There are two ways for users to highlight important messages.
-The first way is by adding one of the following emoji reactions to the message you’d like to capture:
+The first way is by adding one of the following emoji reactions to the message you would like to capture:

 The second way to highlight in Slack is by clicking on the

 More Actions option for the message you’d like to capture.
-From there, you’ll see the
+From there, you will see the

 Capture Highlight feature provided by the Blameless bot.